a-westermann/sftp_pi/README.md

 BUGS:
- Pip install is not working.
-It is not added to path, and the requirements are not installed
+ Issue getting the built package to install in new venv.
+PYTHONPATH env var is not set

 This package can be used in all projects that connect to my raspberry pi server.